 - Loss of enjoyment of life

 In some Georgia car accident cases, you may be entitled to punitive damages.
-According to Georgia code 51-12-5.1, punitive damages have the sole purpose of punishing or penalizing the other driver for malice, wantonness, fraud, or willful misconduct.
+According to OCGA §51-12-5.1, punitive damages have the sole purpose of punishing or penalizing the other driver for malice, wantonness, fraud, or willful misconduct.
 Drunk driving accidents can sometimes entitle the injury victim to damages, for example,

-Are There Limits on What I’m Entitled to After a Car Accident?
+Are There Limits on the Amount of Compensation I’m Entitled to After a Car Accident?

-In Georgia, there are currently no damage camps for personal injury cases, which includes car accident cases.
-The Georgia Supreme Court rules in 2010 that a cap on damages violates a victim’s right to a jury trial.
+There are currently no damage camps for personal injury cases in Georgia, which include car accident cases.
+The Georgia Supreme Court ruled in 2010 that a cap on damages violates a victim’s right to a jury trial.
 The only exception is punitive damages, which are limited to $250,000.